 - Orange hair spray (optional, but I loved it for my Wilma)

 I tried to keep it simple when I made Fred Flintstone’s rockin’ tunic outfit.
-I’m an beginner sewer, and completed this, so you can do it, too!
+I just recently started sewing, and completed this, so you can do it, too!
 My son is only 4, so he is not very tall.
 A woman’s medium t-shirt comes about down to his ankles, and is the perfect bagginess to make a tunic that would fit him.
 I pulled out one of my t-shirts, rolled up the sleeves, and laid it on the felt.

 I simply traced around it with pencil, and then cut it out.
 I repeated that same method to get the piece for the back panel.

-Next, sew the two together at the top by the shoulder and down the sides.
+Next, sew the two panels together at the top by the shoulder and down the sides.
 Don’t be intimidated!
-Sewing a straight seem is a piece of cake.
+Sewing a straight seam is a piece of cake.

 At this point I tried the costume on my little guy to see how long it was.
 Since it was the perfect length I laid it out and cut the jagged edge bottom, and the added more of a V to the neck.